 History, tourist information, and nearby accommodation

 The number of rooms that can be visited within the castle is limited due to security concerns - indeed, the tour guide who accompanied me on my visit was at pains to point out that even the guides were not told which rooms were occupied by the royal family during their annual stay at Balmoral.

 The castle ballroom - the largest chamber at Balmoral - hosts an exhibition of fine art and furnishings in the collection of the royal family.
 Included are paintings by Landseer, silver sculptures by Sir Joseph Boehm, and fine china.
 The ballroom is used each year for two dances called the Ghillies Ball, a tradition that has carried over since the days of Queen Victoria.
 Unfortunately, we were not allowed to take any photos on our castle tour.

-Aside from the main castle buildings, visitors can explore an exhibition of carriages, and a display of historic photographs of the royal family and their involvement with Balmoral over the years.
+Aside from the main castle buildings, visitors can explore an exhibition of carriages, and a display of historical photographs of the royal family and their involvement with Balmoral over the years.

 There is a 3-acre formal garden area in front of the main castle block.
 The garden was designed by Queen Mary from 1923-1925.
-The gardens were extended by the Duke of Edinburgh to create a kitchen garden which provides fresh produce for the royal family during their annual summer stay.
-Beyond the formal gardens are beautiful lawns and gardens.
-You can stroll down to the River Dee and walk along the tree-lined riverside walk - if you are lucky enough to visit in Autumn you will find this area ablaze with colour.
+The gardens were extended by the Duke of Edinburgh to create a kitchen garden that provides fresh produce for the royal family during their annual summer stay.
+Beyond the formal gardens are beautiful lawns and grounds.
+You can stroll down to the River Dee and walk along the tree-lined riverside walk - if you are lucky enough to visit in autumn you will find this area ablaze with colour.